 Been to any good rally’s lately?
 Women’s March, Climate Rally or take a stand on DACA ; if so, you have probably seen our Rev. Dr. Curran Reichert with a homemade knitted pink hat on her head and a bullhorn in her hand.

-She is a woman on a mission and has wasted no time getting to it since arriving in Sonoma County a little over a year ago.
+She is a woman on a mission and has wasted no time getting to it since arriving in Sonoma County a little over three years ago.
 Called to serve FCC in August of 2016, Curran brings a unique blend of purpose and fun to the fore.

 Before dedicating her life to the plight of the underserved nearly twenty years ago, Curran spent the early part of her career in musicals, TV and movies in LA, SF and NYC.
 She danced on Bars in SF (Tony and Tina’s Wedding), dressed in leather for a movie with Goldie Hawn ( First Wives Club) and dawned a fully fitted facial wig to sing Offenbach’s Barcarolle as a guerrilla girl in, “Octoberfest” a musical about a blimp.